 Dr. Ramly is a health systems engineer whose research focuses on designing best practices for ambulatory care, while balancing standardization and local adaptations.
 He aims to integrate clinical evidence, implementation strategies, and organizational processes to increase the chances of clinical innovations becoming routine practice.

 Professor, Departments of Population Health Sciences and Family Medicine & Community Health

 Dr. Smith's research program examines the effectiveness of our health care system for aging and chronically ill persons.
 Her leadership positions include the Director of the UW Health Innovation Program and Director of the Community Academic Partnerships core of the NIH-CTSA funded Institute for Clinical and Translational Research.

-Assistant Professor, Department of Medicine - Gastroenterology & Hepatology
+Associate Professor, Department of Medicine - Gastroenterology & Hepatology

 Dr. Weiss’s research focuses on colorectal cancer screening for both average-risk and high-risk populations.
 She has conducted a survey of UW Health primary care providers to further understand potential sources of variation in colorectal cancer screening rates.
 The survey data was then used to design and implement multiple system-wide interventions that resulted in a 20% increase in UW Health’s screening rates.
 She is currently funded by the American Cancer Society to examine the impact of these multi-level interventions and develop a toolkit to guide other healthcare systems in their efforts to increase colorectal cancer screening.